What’s new in adult brain and spinal cord tumor research and treatment?

 Many chemotherapy drugs are limited in their effectiveness because the tightly controlled openings in the brain capillaries, sometimes referred to as the blood-brain barrier, prevents them from getting from the bloodstream to the brain.
 Researchers are now trying to modify some of these drugs by putting them in tiny droplets of fat (liposomes) or attaching them to molecules that normally cross the blood-brain barrier, to help them work better.
 This is an area of active research and clinical trials.

 For another newer method called convection-enhanced delivery, a small tube is placed into the tumor in the brain through a small hole in the skull during surgery.
 The tube extends through the scalp and is connected to an infusion pump, through which drugs can be given.
-This may be done for hours or days and may be repeated more than once, depending on the drug used.
-This is still an experimental method, and studies are continuing.
+This can be done for hours or days and may be repeated more than once, depending on the drug used.
+This method is still being studied in clinical trials.

 Other new treatment strategies

 Researchers are also testing some newer approaches to treatment that may help doctors target tumors more precisely.
-In theory this should produce more effective treatments that cause fewer side effects.
+This could lead to treatments that work better and cause fewer side effects.
 Several of these treatments are still being studied.

 Several vaccines are being tested against brain tumor cells.
 Unlike vaccines against infections, these vaccines are meant to help treat the disease instead of prevent it.
 The goal of the vaccines is to stimulate the body’s immune system to attack the brain tumor.

-Early study results of vaccines to help treat glioblastoma have shown promise, but more research is needed to determine how effective they are.
+Early study results of vaccines to help treat glioblastoma have shown promise, but more research is needed to determine how well they work.
 At this time, brain tumor vaccines are available only through clinical trials.

 Tumors need to create new blood vessels (a process called angiogenesis) to keep their cells nourished.
 New drugs that attack these blood vessels are used to help treat some cancers.
-One of these drugs, bevacizumab (Avastin), has been approved by the FDA to treat recurrent glioblastomas because it has been shown to shrink or slow the growth of some tumors.
-Further studies are trying to determine if it can help people live longer.
+One of these drugs, bevacizumab (Avastin), has been approved by the FDA to treat recurrent glioblastomas because it has been shown to slow the growth of some tumors.

-Other drugs that impair blood vessel growth, such as sunitinib (Sutent) and sorafenib (Nexavar), are being studied and are available through clinical trials.
+Other drugs that impair blood vessel growth, such as sorafenib (Nexavar) and trebananib, are being studied and are available through clinical trials.

 Growth factor inhibitors